Lectures on General Theory of Relativity: LECTURE X Gravitational radiation by moving massive bodies. Shock gravitational wave or Penrose parallel plane wave.

 \bqa h_{ij} \approx - \frac{2\, \kappa}{3\, \left|\vec{x}\right|} \, \ddot{Q}_{ij}, \quad {\rm where} \nonumber \\ Q_{ij} \equiv \int d^3 \vec{y} \, \rho\left(t - \left|\vec{x}\right|, \vec{y}\right) \, \left(3\, y_i \, y_j - \delta_{ij} \, \vec{y}^2 \right) \eqa is the quadruple moment of the mass distribution.

 This answer is quite natural and can be understood on general physical grounds.
 In fact, in the case of electromagnetic radiation the corresponding {\it vector} field is proportional to the first derivative of the dipole moment, $A_i \sim \dot{d}_i$.
-Moreover, to radiate a scalar field it is enough to have monopole moment (charge) and constant velocity.
 Hence, in the gravitational case it is natural to expect that the corresponding radiation {\it tensor} field is proportional to the second derivative of the quadruple moment: $h_{ij} \sim \ddot{Q}_{ij}$.
 Furthermore, in the electromagnetic case the electric and magnetic dipole radiation vanish for such a system in which the gyromagnetic ratios $e/m$ of all charges composing the system are the same.
 The radiation type that is not zero in such a case is the quadruple one.
 But for the gravitational radiation the role of the charge is played by the mass.
 Hence, in such a case ``$e/m$'' is always the same.
 Then it is natural to expect that the quadruple radiation is the first non--zero contribution in the multiple expansion.

 {\bf 2.} Let us find now the intensity of the radiation under consideration.
 As we have seen in the previous lecture, if the radiated wave is traveling along the third direction, then:

 \bqa t^3_0 \approx \frac{1}{32\, \pi \, \kappa} \, \dot{h}_{ij}\,\dot{h}_{ij}, \eqa and the indexes here run only over $i,j = 1,2$.
 However, in generic situation waves are created by randomly moving bodies and, then, radiation is going in all directions.
 Hence, we have to average the energy flux over all spatial directions.
 For that reason we need to find $h_{ij}$ corresponding to a wave which is traveling in an arbitrary direction specified by a unit vector $\vec{n}$, $\vec{n}^2 = 1$.
 Such a $\tilde{h}_{ij}$ tensor should be symmetric, $\tilde{h}_{ij} = \tilde{h}_{ji}$, traceless, $\tilde{h}_{ii} = 0$, and transversal to $\vec{n}$, i.e. $\tilde{h}_{ij} \, n_j = 0$.
 The transversal tensor has the following form: